Hollywood-based artist Amanda Church displays a colorful flamboyance in this exhibition of large-scale paintings

 Click an image below to view the gallery:

->You may also want to view Amanda’s interview with artist Julie Sass
+You may also enjoy Amanda’s interview with artist Julie Sass